Martin Denny: Biography

 The Exotica album was recorded in December 1956 and released in 1957.
 In 1958, Dick Clark hosted Denny on American Bandstand.
-"Quiet Village" reached #2 on Billboard's charts in 1959 with the Exotica album reaching #1.
+"Quiet Village" reached number two on Billboard's charts in 1959 with the Exotica album reaching number one.
 He rode the charts of Cashbox and Variety also.
 Denny had as many as three or four albums on the charts simultaneously during his career.
 He had national hits with "A Taste of Honey", "The Enchanted Sea", and "Ebb Tide".

 Denny died in Honolulu on March 2, 2005, aged 93.
 Following a private memorial service, his ashes were scattered at sea.

 Legacy

 His combo spawned two successful offshoots: Julius Wechter (of Tijuana Brass and Baja Marimba Band fame) and exotica vibist Arthur Lyman.

 Denny's "Firecracker" is well known in Japan as the number which inspired Haruomi Hosono to establish Yellow Magic Orchestra; a "subversive" version of the song, according to Hosono, appears on the band's eponymous debut album and was released as a single to promote it, charting at No. 60 on the Billboard Hot 100 and No. 18 on the Billboard R&B Singles charts.
 The song was later adapted into Jennifer Lopez's "I'm Real".

 Former Psychic TV member Fred Giannelli released an album in 1991 entitled Fred; the second track on that album is "Mr. Denny", an instrumental tribute to Martin Denny that features excerpts of an interview with him.

 Denny's recordings are prominently featured in the 1999 film Breakfast of Champions, based on the Kurt Vonnegut novel.
 This is primarily because the car dealership featured in the film is having a Hawaiian-based promotion.

 Denny's music is a recurring theme in the Sandman Slim series of fantasy novels by Richard Kadrey, where his music is always playing on the jukebox in the Bamboo House of Dolls, "LA's only punk tiki bar".